Erwin061/Inventory.io/README.md

 - As a user, I want to be able to modify current product information and delete categories or products.

+- As a user, I want to be able to save my inventory.

+- As a user, I want to be able to reload a saved inventory.

 ***Side note: If time permits, I want to create the ability to sync inventory data online in the most cost effective way.
 If a retailer has multiple stores, this online data will allow them to check/sync stock information with every store.
 Additionally, if the retailer has an online website, this data could also be shared with customers, allowing them to check online if a product is in stock and, if so, where it might be located.***